What are the main hurdles in promoting Democracy in Pakistan?

 Promoting democracy in Pakistan has been a challenging task due to various hurdles that hinder the progress of democratic values and practices in the country.
 Despite several attempts to establish a stable democratic system, Pakistan continues to face obstacles that impede the growth and sustainability of democratic institutions.
 In this article, we will explore some of the main hurdles in promoting democracy in Pakistan and discuss the implications of these challenges on the country's political landscape.

-Brief overview of the history of democracy in Pakistan
+The history of democracy in Pakistan

 Democracy in Pakistan has had a tumultuous history since the country gained independence from British rule in 1947.
 The country has experienced multiple military coups, periods of martial law, and political instability, which have hindered the development of a stable democratic system.
 Despite these challenges, Pakistan has made some progress towards establishing a functioning democracy, with several periods of civilian rule and free and fair elections.